-Why 1-2 days visit duration is ideal for with kids: Allows time for the ferry, guided tours, quiz trail, beach play and a relaxed café break.
+Why 1-2 days visit duration is ideal for with kids: A full-day visit covers tours, trails, beach play and quizzes; split over two days to keep kids rested.

 Short Glacis walking trail: